Conditional Operator in Java

 Ternary Operator as max Function

 Java ternary operator comes in handy to achieve the same functionality as the Java Math max() function .
-Given below is an example of implementing Math.max() function using ternary operator.
+The example below is of implementing the Math.max() function using the ternary operator.

 The above code utilized the max() function present in Java library, which takes two parameters, num1 and num2 and returns the maximum of two given numbers.
 Since 20>10 we got 20 as the output.
 The numbers can be int, float, double and long.